huuff/exobrain/programming/java/jpa/dto-projections.md

 * You can select only the attributes you need (Although there is some lazy-loading mechanism to do this with entities too in Hibernate)
 * These are not managed by Hibernate, so they are not in the cache, not dirty-checked, etc. So it's faster.
 * Can actually make them immutable!
-* You can use the whole expressive power of native SQL queries.
+* You can be closer to the native SQL query

 ## Ways of doing it